Jordan Kent

-Jordan Russell Kent (born July 24, 1984) is an American sports broadcaster for CBS Sports Network where he calls play-by-play for college basketball, football, and WNBA.
-Jordan is a former American football wide receiver and former television play-by-play announcer for the Portland Trail Blazers on NBC Sports Northwest.
+Jordan Russell Kent (born July 24, 1984) is an American sports broadcaster for CBS Sports Network where he calls play-by-play for college basketball, football, NBA and WNBA.
+Jordan is a former American football wide receiver, television play-by-play announcer for the Golden State Valkyries on KPIX (also KPYX) and former television play-by-play announcer for the Portland Trail Blazers on NBC Sports Northwest.
 Jordan is the executive producer for Talkin' Ducks, on networks throughout Oregon.
 During the 2020 NBA Bubble, Jordan called Blazer games on the heels of the resignation of Kevin Calabro.
 Jordan frequently works with Nintendo of America covering high level gaming tournaments which have been featured on TNT and the Disney channel.
 Jordan was drafted by the Seattle Seahawks in the sixth round of the 2007 NFL draft after he began playing football when he was a junior in college at the University of Oregon.
 While at the University of Oregon, Jordan also played Basketball and ran Track, making him the first three-sport college athlete at the University of Oregon since World War II.
 Since 2012, Jordan has operated award-winning youth sport camps throughout Oregon and Washington called Jordan Kent's Just Kids Skill Camps.